djcloudking/my-gumroad-store/README.md

-# Git-GitHub-Demo
+# DevOps Skills Challenge
-This is a Repository for showing the fundamental concepts like repository management, version control, branching using GitHub.
+This is a Repository for showing the fundamental concepts of DevOps using the most popular tools.

 <!--
 Free DevOps Projects to build Your portfolio